-(c) Non-Medical Grounds: Consult Huron Support Services/ Academic Advising
+(c) Non-Medical Grounds: Consult your Instructor directly.

-Where the grounds for seeking accommodation are not medical (e.g. varsity sports, religious, compassionate, bereavement) the student should contact an academic advisor directly.
-All accommodation requests must include a completed Accommodation Request Form.
+Where the grounds for seeking accommodation are not medical, the student should contact the instructor directly.
 Late penalties may apply at the discretion of the instructor.
+Apart from the exception noted below, academic advisors will not be involved in the process of accommodation for non-medical reasons.